-- A. The complaint is party allowed. - B. The complainant is directed to complete the pending common facilities/ basic amenities as per the sanctioned plan, as also pointed out in the site inspection report dated 06.04.2023 within four months from the date of passing of this order failing which he shall be liable to pay penalty under section 61 and 63 of the Act. - The respondent is held liable to pay the maintenance C. charges @ Rs.
+- A. The complaint is party allowed. - B. The complainant is directed to complete the pending common facilities/ basic amenities as per the sanctioned plan, as also pointed out in the site inspection report dated 06.04.2023 within four months from the date of passing of this order failing which he shall be liable to pay penalty under section 61 and 63 of the Act. - C. The respondent is held liable to pay the maintenance charges @ Rs.
 700 per month as agreed in the meeting between the promoter and the allottees dated 20.09.2022, on completion of the basic common amenities/facilities in the project.
-It is clarified that once the basic common amenities/ facilities are made functional. the maintenance charges will be due from November, 2022 and will be paid regularly thereafter @ Rs.
-700 per month.
-The complainant promoter is directed to enable the D. formation and registration of association of allottee(s), within next 3 months.
+It is clarified that once the basic common amenities/ facilities are made functional, the maintenance charges will be due from January, 2023 and will be paid regularly thereafter @ Rs.700 per month.

+D. The complainant promoter is directed to enable the formation and registration of association of allottee(s), within next 3 months.
 Once the association of allottees is registered, the registered association may be asked whether they would like to take over the maintenance of the project or would like to continue the maintenance through the promoter.

-- E. The claim of the complainant qua arrears of electricity charges is declined for want of substantive and conclusive evidence. - Since the promoter has installed the electrical system/ F. sub-station with approximate load of 5 KW(s) per unit (flat or plot) therefore, the additional charges for the load required by each individual allottee over and above 5KW will be borne by the allottee(s) himself and shall be deposited with the association of allottee(s)/RWA at the rate prescribed by HPSEBL as soon as it is registered for the purpose of utilizing the same by RWA for future electrical load requirement HPSEBL. from The complainant promoter shall also deposit the charges collected/ amount received for extra electrical load from the allottee(s), with the association of allottee(s) after its registration with immediate effect. - G. All the pending applications are disposed of in aforesaid terms.
+- E. The claim of the complainant qua arrears of electricity charges is declined/rejected in view of 'No Objection Certificate' dated 27th September, 2022 issued by the complainant wherein it has been mentioned that the respondent has cleared all the electricity charges payable to the promoter which fact is also admitted by the complainant in its letter/written submissions dated 3rd May, 2023 sent to this Authority. - F. Since the promoter has installed the electrical system/ sub-station with approximate load of 5 KW(s) per unit (flat or plot) therefore, the additional charges for the load required by each individual allottee over and above 5KW will be borne by the allottee(s) himself and shall be deposited with the association of allottee(s)/RWA at the rate prescribed by HPSEBL, as soon as it is registered for the purpose of utilizing the same by RWA for future electrical load requirement from HPSEBL.
+The complainant promoter shall also deposit the charges collected/ amount received for extra electrical load from the allottee(s) with the association of allottee(s) after its registration with immediate effect. - G. All the pending applications are disposed of in aforesaid terms.

-Abadals B. C. Badalia MEMBER
+Bodalie B. C. Badalia MEMBER

-Skark Dr. Shrikant Baldi CHAIRPERSON
+s Kowl Dr. Shrikant Baldi CHAIRPERSON